iappyx/Instrumenta/README.md

 # How to install

-You can save the add-in to your computer and then install the add-in by adding it to the Available Add-Ins list:
+You can save the add-in to your computer and then install the add-in by adding it to the Available Add-Ins list.

+On Windows:
 - Download the add-in file (https://github.com/iappyx/Instrumenta/raw/main/Instrumenta%20Powerpoint%20Toolbar.ppam) and save it in a fixed location
 - Open Powerpoint, click the File tab, and then click Options
 - In the Options dialog box, click Add-Ins.